 What is Intense Pulsed Light Treatment?

-Intense Pulsed Light is light treatment like a laser that is specific for brown spots of the skin and blood vessels.
+Intense Pulsed Light (IPL) is light treatment like a laser that is specific for brown spots and blood vessels in the skin.
 Depending on the size of the blood vessels and the darkness of the brown spots, different settings will be used to target these specifically.

 Some patients are curious about the difference between IPL and photofacials.
 A photofacial is when you use IPL on the entire face to treat sun damage, sun spots, blood vessels and stimulate collagen.
 It takes 15-30 minutes.
-IPL is the laser used to do the photofacial.
-IPL can be used to treat blood vessels alone or sun spots alone in patients that do not have both, or do not desire the treatment of both.
+IPL can be used to treat blood vessels or sun spots alone.
 In fact, IPL can be used to treat one solitary blood vessel or sun spot taking only a few minutes.

-Topical medication is not generally needed for this laser, but if you have a low tolerance for pain or prefer numbing medication for 20-30 minutes, we are happy to provide that service.
-Most people describe the laser as like the “snap of a rubber band” and not painful.
+Topical medication is not generally needed for this laser, but if you prefer numbing medication, we are happy to provide that service.
+Most people describe the laser as the “snap of a rubber band” and not painful.

-Intense Pulsed Light treatments take approximately 15-30 minutes per body area, depending on the extent of blood vessels, redness, or sunspots, but is extended if topical medication is used.
+Intense Pulsed Light treatments take approximately 15-30 minutes per body area, depending on the extent of blood vessels, redness, or sunspots.

 IPL Treatment with Darci Page